AdrianKnapp/hook-shopping-cart/README.md

 # Shopping Cart Hook

-Rocketshoes is an e-commerce who sells shoes.
+Rocketshoes is an e-commerce which sells shoes.
 The challenge here is to create a shopping cart hook that should be able to add and remove items from the cart.

 ### Home
 ![Home](https://github.com/AdrianKnapp/hook-shopping-cart/blob/master/prints/home.png)